apache/airflow/README.md

 stable versions - as soon as all Airflow dependencies support building, and we set up the CI pipeline for building and testing the OS version.
 Approximately 6 months before the end-of-life of a previous stable version of the OS, Airflow switches the images released to use the latest supported version of the OS.
-For example since Debian Buster end-of-life is August 2022, Airflow switches the images in `main` branch to use Debian Bullseye in February/March 2022.
-The version will be used in the next MINOR release after the switch happens.
-In case of the Bullseye switch - 2.3.0 version will use Bullseye.
+For example since ``Debian Buster`` end-of-life was August 2022, Airflow switched the images in `main` branch to use ``Debian Bullseye`` in February/March 2022.
+The version was used in the next MINOR release after the switch happened.
+In case of the Bullseye switch - 2.3.0 version used ``Debian Bullseye``.
 The images released  in the previous MINOR version continue to use the version that all other releases for the MINOR version used.

+Support for ``Debian Buster`` image was dropped in August 2022 completely and everyone is expected to stop building their images using ``Debian Buster``.

-Users will continue to be able to build their images using stable Debian releases until the end of life and building and verifying of the images happens in our CI but no unit tests are executed using this image in the `main` branch.
+Users will continue to be able to build their images using stable Debian releases until the end of life and building and verifying of the images happens in our CI but no unit tests were executed using this image in the `main` branch.

 ## Approach to dependencies of Airflow